Gainesville, Florida: Radio

 Arbitron ranks the Gainesville-Ocala market as the nation's 83rd-largest.
 Thirteen radio stations are licensed to operate in the city of Gainesville—five AM stations, six commercial FM stations, and two low-power non-commercial FM stations.
 Three of the stations (WRUF, WRUF-FM, and WUFT-FM) are operated by broadcasting students at the University of Florida.
 WUFT-FM is the city's NPR member station, while the WRUF stations are operated as commercial stations.
 MARC Radio Group operates six stations in the market.

 Television

 Gainesville is the 162nd-largest television market in the nation, as measured by Nielsen Media Research.
 Broadcast television stations in the Gainesville market include WCJB, an ABC/CW affiliate in Gainesville; WGFL, a CBS/MyNetworkTV affiliate broadcasting from High Springs; WNBW, an NBC affiliate in Gainesville; WOGX, a Fox owned-and-operated station (O&O) from Ocala; and WUFT, the PBS station affiliated with the University of Florida in Gainesville.

 Gainesville has one cable television station called Community 12TV, which is carried on area COX systems.
 Community 12TV presently airs local government meetings and other public affairs programming as well as content from The Florida Channel.

+Transportation

+In 2009, the Gainesville metropolitan statistical area (MSA) ranked seventh highest in the United States in percentage of commuters who biked to work (3.3 percent).